QianLabWebsite/GeneDrive/simulation_v2/README.md

 Other files whose names include "calculate", "simulation" or "draw" are the implementation of the classes files.

-The files whose suffiex are ".csv" or ".pdf" are the output files.
+The files whose suffixes are ".csv" or ".pdf" are the output files.
 ##### 1. To simulate the impact of male germline cleavage efficiency and incomplete penerance on the CAIN spread(Fig 6a), put the `CAIN_modification_male_cut_simulation.py` and the `CAIN_viability_and_inbreeding.py` in one directory, and then run
 ```
 python CAIN_modification_male_cut_simulation.py CAIN.Fig6a #To change the parameters, such as environment capacity, inbreeding coefficient, you can edit script before running